nops-io/terraform-aws-nops-integration/README.md

 terraform apply
 ```

-If you want to reconfigure exist nOps account:
+If you want to reconfigure an existing nOps account:

 ```
 terraform apply -var="reconfigure=true"